dominickyacono/SQL-Data-Science-Work/README.md

 # SQL-Data-Science-Work
-Practicing with SQL through Coursera classes or personal projects
+As an aspiring data scientist, I am practicing skills in SQL through Coursera classes and personal project.
+My work is located here.